 - sphenoidal mucocele extending posteriorly to impinge on the pituitary gland and brainstem

 - maxillary mucocele may elevate the orbital floor with resultant proptosis

 If a mucocele becomes infected, the clinical presentation is similar to acute sinusitis, with the potential extension of infection into adjacent spaces:

 - orbit: subperiosteal abscess

-- subcutaneous: e.g. Pott puffy tumour
+- subcutaneous: e.g. Pott puffy tumor

-Mucoceles most likely occur as a result of obstruction of the ostium of a sinus due to inflammation, trauma, mass lesion, etc, with resultant accumulation of mucus and eventual expansion of the sinus.
+Mucoceles most likely occur as a result of obstruction of the ostium of a sinus due to inflammation, trauma, mass lesion, etc., with resultant accumulation of mucus and eventual expansion of the sinus.
 Some authors (the minority) believe that they represent a mucous retention cyst that gradually enlarges, eventually filling the whole sinus 2.
 Chronic non-invasive fungal sinusitis has also been associated with the formation of mucoceles 2,3.
 From a radiological point of view, which of these hypotheses is correct is immaterial.